Become the Beast: Exploring Human-Quadruped Locomotion for Exergames: Design

 \item We use Inverse Kinematics (IK) to map the tracked user feet and hand positions to a target pose for the quadrupedal character.
 This pose is used as joint angle targets for the physics simulated skeleton's joint actuators.

-\item To optimize responsiveness and game feel, we adjust the physics simulation in two ways: \begin{itemize} \item Instead of relying on simulated friction between the quadruped's feet and the ground, which we have found to cause constant slipping of the feet, we implement our own "pseudo friction" where foot movement pushes the character forward if it is close enough to the ground. \item When the movement code determines that the user wants to and should be able to move forward or jump, then we override the physics simulation's velocity to apply an instant change, as opposed to accelerating towards the desired velocity by applying control forces. \end{itemize} \end{enumerate}
+\item To optimize responsiveness and game feel, we adjust the physics simulation in two ways: \begin{itemize} \item Instead of relying on physics simulated friction, which we have found to cause constant slipping of the feet, we implement our own "pseudo friction" where foot movement pushes the character forward if it is close enough to the ground. \item For immediate responsiveness, we instantly override the avatar's velocity for jumps and forward movement instead of applying control forces that gradually accelerate towards desired velocity. \end{itemize} \end{enumerate}

 Below, we provide additional details about how forward locomotion and jumping are implemented.